DhruvinV/VisualComputing/README.md

 # VisualComputing

-All Things Related Visual Computing at UofT.
+All things related to Visual Computing(CSC320) at UofT.